 Where Is EURUSD Today

-The EURUSD charts are on a downfall today as a result of the release of the ECB speech and the Feds speech.
-As a result of these releases the EURUSD pair had faced a decrease in its value and is now teasing at around the 1.046 region.
+The EURUSD charts are on a downfall today as a result of the release of the Fed’s interest rate decision and ECB speech.
+As a result of these releases the EURUSD pair had faced a decrease in its value and is now teasing at around the 1.039 region.
 The EURUSD chart is showing some bearish market conditions.
 We may continue to see this pair fall throughout the day.

 The Feds recently released their interest rate decision which showed that they increased their interest rates by 75 basis points.
 This brought their interest rates from 1% to 1.75%.
 The last time they increased their interest rates was by 50 basis points so it was expected that this time around would be this much as well.
 However, the 75 basis points still comes as no surprise considering they’re trying to bring inflation under control as soon as possible.
 The Feds released a statement that reveals, “Overall economic activity appears to have picked up after edging down in the first quarter.
 Job gains have been robust in recent months, and the unemployment rate has remained low.
 Inflation remains elevated, reflecting supply and demand imbalances related to the pandemic, higher energy prices, and broader price pressures.
 The invasion of Ukraine by Russia is causing tremendous human and economic hardship.
 The invasion and related events are creating additional upward pressure on inflation and are weighing on global economic activity.
 In addition, COVID-related lockdowns in China are likely to exacerbate supply chain disruptions.
 The Committee is highly attentive to inflation risks.”